moreboi10/ANUDIP_PRACTICALS/readme.txt

 * getpriority : it returns the priority of thread
 * getname : it returns the name of thread
 * start : it starts the thread

+Design Pattern :
+what is design pattern ?
+-> it is general reusable solution to a commanly occuring problem within a given context of software design
+* they are best practices refined through trial and error by experienced software developers
+* its not a code but blueprint for solving problems
+* one of the main advantages of design pattern is that they facillitates communication between developers. this serve as a common language that allows developers to dicuss and understand design desision effectively eg . seeing "just use a singleton " conveys a specific design approach without needing to explain the approach

+* reusablity
+* maintainabilty
+* scalebility

+Types of design pattern :
+* creational
+* structural
+* behaviour

+creational design pattern : (object creation)
+* it focuses on object creation mechanism
+* eg  : singleton , Factory , abstract Factory , builder , prototype

+structural design pattern :
+* focuses on class object composition
+* eg  :

+behavioural design pattern:
+* it focuses on communication between objectS
+* eg   : observer , strategy , command , template , state , iterator

+todo pattern :
+creational  : singlyton , Factory , builder
+structural  : adapter pattern , decorator pattern behavioural : observer , strategy